 The Cloud Forest School has the marvelous ability to attract international teaching and administrative staff, affording the school multiple perspectives.
 At the same time, the fact that there is frequent change in the international staff makes it challenging to pass on institutional knowledge.
 By adopting the dual language model, we set the stage for both Spanish and English language staff to be familiar with curriculum across content areas.
 This allows for generally longer-term Spanish language staff to take on leadership roles in supporting new staff members.

-One month into the pilot year of the dual immersion program, we celebrate the way in which teachers are collaborating and beginning to integrate content material.
+A year after pilot program of the dual immersion program, we celebrate the way in which teachers are collaborating and beginning to integrate content material.
 We look forward to involving the steering committee in the development of a five year strategic plan to grow the program with intention and thoughtfulness.
 We are excited and enthusiastic about the value of these changes for our students and families.
 Given that English instruction is intensive from a very early age, students beyond 3rd grade are required to take an English assessment test before being admitted.

 It is important to note that our international students receive intensive, small-group Spanish as a Second Language (SSL) classes.
 International students attend these very small SSL classes when the rest of their classmates are in their regular Spanish class.